chris-krenz/opentrons_protocols/protocols/OT-Flex/pierce_gold_bca_assay/README.md

 [custom_labware/nunc_96_wellplate_optical_bottom_400ul.json](https://github.com/bingling-w/opentrons_protocols/blob/4070e261d453abb1e0a81ed08c07d66fa3a36a12/custom_labware/nunc_96_wellplate_optical_bottom_400ul.json)

 ## Automated Procedure Walk-Through
-1. The 50uL 1-channel pipette picks up a 50uL tip.
+1. The 50 uL 1-channel pipette picks up a 50 uL tip.
-2. The 50uL pipette aspirates (10 uL * # of replicates) of standard solution 1, located in the first row of the first column of the standards tube rack.
+2. The 50 uL pipette aspirates 10 uL × (number of replicates) of standard solution 1, located in well A1 of the standards tube rack.
-3. The 10 uL of standard 1 is dispensed into the first row of first column (A1) of the 96 well plate.
+3. 10 uL of standard 1 is dispensed into well A1 of the 96-well plate.
-     If the replicates parameter is greater than 1: The same pipette tip will dispense 10 uL into the first row of the first column (A1), and       continue to the columns next to it (A2, A3...).
+     If the replicates parameter is greater than 1, the same pipette tip continues dispensing 10 uL into the adjacent wells in that row (A2, A3, etc.).
 4. The used tip is discarded.
-5. Steps 2-4 are repeated for all 8 standards in the tube rack.
+5. Steps 2–4 are repeated for all 8 standards in the tube rack.
-6. The 50uL 1-channel pipette picks up a 50uL tip.
+6. The 50 uL 1-channel pipette picks up a 50 uL tip.
-7. The 50uL pipette aspirates (10 uL * # of replicates) of sample 1 in the first row of the first column of the samples tube rack.
+7. The 50 uL pipette aspirates 10 uL × (number of replicates) of sample 1, located in well A1 of the samples tube rack.
-8. The 10 uL of sample 1 is dispensed into the first row of the column next to the standards.
+8. 10 uL of sample 1 is dispensed into the row of wells immediately following the standards' columns.
-      (For example: If replicates = 2, standard solutions occupy columns 1 and 2.
-Sample 1 is dispensed into wells A3 and A4.)
+     For example, if replicates = 2, the standards occupy columns 1 and 2, and sample 1 is dispensed into wells A3 and A4.
 9. The used tip is discarded.
-10. Step 6-9 is repeated for the number of unknowns in the tube rack.
+10. Steps 6–9 are repeated for the number of unknowns in the tube rack.
-11. (stuff about adding the working reagent...?)
+11. The 50 uL 1-channel pipette picks up a 50 uL tip.
+      If the protocol requires more than 200 uL of reagent B, this step is skipped.
+12. The 1000 uL 8-channel pipette picks up eight 200 uL tips.
+13. The 8-channel pipette moves to well A1 of the reservoir, aspirates the necessary amount of reagent A, and dispenses it into well A2 of the same reservoir.
+14. The used tips are discarded.
+15. The 1-channel pipette moves to well A6 of the standards tube rack, where reagent B is held, aspirates the necessary amount of reagent B, and dispenses it into well A2 of the reservoir.
+      If the protocol requires more than 200 uL of reagent B, the 8-channel pipette instead picks up one 200 uL tip to aspirate and dispense reagent B.
+16. Reagent A and reagent B are mixed thoroughly by aspirating and dispensing the liquid at different heights.
+17. The used tips are discarded.
+18. The 8-channel pipette picks up a new set of tips to aspirate and dispense 200 uL of working reagent into the 96-well plate.
+19. Depending on how many columns have unknowns, the pipette picks up the necessary number of tips.
+20. After all standards and unknowns have received working reagent, the heater-shaker activates to shake the 96-well plate at 825 rpm for 25 seconds.
+21. After 5 minutes have passed, the protocol is completed.

 ## Protocol Validation Runs
 - $R^2$ value close to 1, signaling strong correlation between absorbance and concentration values.